AnthonyPAlicea/anthonyalicea/blog/normal-ui.md

     </figure>
 </a>

 You can find the book at <b><a href="https://normalui.com">normalui.com</a></b>.
-You also can bundle the book with an upcoming video series where I walk through using the technique to improve the usability of common web app features.
+You also can bundle the book with the video series where I walk through using the technique to improve the usability of common web app features, as well as how to prompt an AI to implement Normal UI.

 The book is a fast read, so you can start implementing Normal UI right away.